-Many people work hard to pay down debt before they retire and many financial writers, including myself, have been a proponent of this approach.
-But is it the right approach for everyone?
-Maybe not.
+Many people work hard to pay down debt before they retire and many financial writers, including myself, have been a proponent of this approach, but is it the right approach for everyone?

 For those with limited financial savings, or those who have a tendency to use debt to buy things they can’t afford, an active debt reduction plan that includes a plan to pay off the mortgage before retirement can make a lot of sense.

-But what about high income earners who have done an excellent job of saving, have always used debt prudently, and have over a million or more in investable assets?
+What about high-income earners who have done an excellent job of saving, have always used debt prudently, and have over a million or more in investable assets?
 For this group, paying down debt before retirement may not be the savviest financial approach.